cal-poly-dxhub/git-walkthrough/README.md

 This will likely happen at least once when working in a team, and can be frustrating to fix.

+We will work through an example about how to resolve this.

 1. First, create a new text file (let's say `example.txt`) in your master/main branch:

 ```bash